Kobdik/di-app/di-async.md

 > The nature of JavaScript affects traditional design patterns.
 There are so many ways in which traditional design patterns can be implemented in JavaScript that the traditional, strongly object-oriented implementation stops being relevant.

 Class as service is more flexible approach than instance creation by constructor.
 Constructor arguments stay free from dependencies.
-There is no need to register constants as dependent services.
+There is no need to register constants as input services.

 ``` js
 // class-a.js